Phoebe Hartley is a freelance writer and audio producer with a background in filmmaking, working in regional Victoria and Melbourne.

 Through documentaries Phoebe has captured the stories of a parkour enthusiast, a man who overcame homelessness, Chinese lion dancers, and pro wrestlers.
 Her short dramas have explored complex family relationships and violence.
 She strives to investigate and celebrate the human condition, and to imbue her films with heart.

 Phoebe completed a post graduate diploma in journalism in 2015, extending her storytelling skill set.

-As at 2020 she is now predominantly working as a writer and audio producer, creating documentary features and developing audio fiction.
+She now works at the foot of a mountain in north-west regional Victoria as a writer and audio producer, creating documentary features and developing audio fiction.